Dellos7/uebersicht-spotify-adsilencer.widget/README.md

 First of all I would like to thank [Felix](https://github.com/felixhageloh) for the great work on creating Übersicht and keeping it updated day after day.

+[Übersicht](http://tracesof.net/uebersicht/) is an OSX App that let's you install and develop widgets written in HTML, CSS and JavaScript and see them in your OSX desktop.

 **Features**

 1. See the name, artist and album image of the current Spotify track in the desktop.